‘Alaskan Bush People’ Rumors: As Cancellation And ‘Fake’ Rumors Swirl, The Brown Family Helps With A Case

 — Alaskan Bush People (@AlaskanBushPPL) March 8, 2017

-And there’s more: according to the latest Alaskan Bush People rumors from Traveler’s Today, the fate of the seventh season of the show is hanging in the balance.
-While there’s some rumors that the show will be renewed for a seventh and final season, this outlet claims that the show has been cancelled due to the ‘fake’ rumors.
+And there’s more.
+According to the latest Alaskan Bush People rumors from Traveler’s Today, the fate of the seventh season of the show is hanging in the balance.
+While there are some rumors that the show will be renewed for a seventh and final season, this outlet claims that the show has been canceled due to the “fake” rumors.

-“Haters have targeted the “Alaskan Bush People” Facebook page.
+“Haters have targeted the ‘Alaskan Bush People’ Facebook page.
 However, the family’s loyal fans have rallied behind the Brown family to show their support.
 A fan said that it doesn’t matter whether the show is fake or not – they love it all the same.
-Another also said that the show is produced by the entertainment industry, and that it’s enjoyable as just that – “entertainment.”
+Another also said that the show is produced by the entertainment industry, and that it’s enjoyable as just that – ‘entertainment.’
 Regardless of what other people say, the show continues to get loyal fans.
 “Alaskan Bush People” Season 6 wrapped up last month, and while there is no confirmation yet whether there is going to be a Season 7, the show’s steady ratings may guarantee a slot for a comeback.”

-It’s now your turn: what do you think of this latest round of Alaskan Bush People rumors?
+It’s now your turn: What do you think of this latest round of Alaskan Bush People rumors?
 Do you think the show will be renewed for another season?

 Leave your thoughts about the latest Alaskan Bush People rumors in the comments below.